SEMICeu/documentation/toolchain.md

 Besides technical expectations, such as the repository should be a GitHub repository, the toolchain does not impose editorial management rules on a publication point's structure.
-For instance, SEMIC could impose rules for the namegiving of the filenames, urlref path structure, and branchtags, but SEMIC could also impose a correspondence between the branchtag and the urlpath structure.
+For instance, SEMIC could impose rules for the name-giving of the filenames, urlref path structure, and branchtags, but SEMIC could also impose a correspondence between the branchtag and the urlpath structure.
 This is future work, and should be considered in the context of further integrating the toolchain in the publication process.